The tunnel will connect people to the new state-of-the-art compound.

 Related: How Can I Play Augusta National?

 What is the tunnel leading to I hear you ask?
 Well it will connect the course to the new 40-acre “Global Broadcast Village”, a television and digital compound.
+Sadly it should be remembered there will be no fans at the event however it is still a cool development regardless.

 The tunnel is 26 feet deep, 120 feet long and the club also acknowledged they would add 200 pines, oaks and holly to the renovated area.